BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing due to the warm and humid climate, but include a light jacket or shawl for cooler evenings or air-conditioned spaces.
-Comfortable walking shoes are essential as you'll likely be doing a lot of exploring on foot.
+Pack light, breathable clothing suitable for warm and humid weather, but also include a light jacket or shawl for cooler evenings or air-conditioned interiors.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+Don't forget sunscreen, a hat, and insect repellent.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.